Stalingrad victory offers Putin patriotic platform

 On the river Volga, 900 km (600 miles) south of Moscow, it was Tsaritsyn before the revolution and named after Stalin in 1925, becoming a centre of industry.
 Succeeding after Stalin's death in 1953, Nikita Khrushchev launched a campaign of "de-Stalinisation", easing back on repression and erasing the late dictator's name; the "hero city" became Volgograd in 1961.

-The battle, however, one of the bloodiest ever in which up to two million died, remains immortalized as Stalingrad.
+The battle, however, one of the bloodiest ever in which up to two million died, remains immortalised as Stalingrad.

 "It was our victory, the people of the Soviet Union, the people of Russia, who won this victory," Volgograd regional governor Sergei Bazhenov said in a television interview.
 "The most important thing is to maintain this patriotic mood."